Morphology (SPA)#

 Description

-MSPA result GeoTIFF with colour palette
+SPA result GeoTIFF with color palette

 Statistics report